-Computes all diversity indices for one or more sample sites from a single data frame (e.g., imported from Excel).
-The function automatically detects the site column, taxonomic columns, and abundance column, splits the data by site, and returns a summary data frame with species count and 14 diversity indices per site.
+Computes selected diversity indices for one or more sample sites from a single data frame (e.g., imported from Excel).
+The function automatically detects the site column, taxonomic columns, and abundance column, splits the data by site, and returns a summary data frame with species count and diversity indices per site.

 Usage